ev3dev/ev3dev-lang-python/README.rst

 or additional utilities.

 You should use the ``.py`` extension for your file, e.g. ``my-file.py``.

+If you encounter an error such as ``/usr/bin/env: 'python3\r': No such file or directory``, you must switch your editor's "line endings" setting for the file from "CRLF" to just "LF".
+This is usually in the status bar at the bottom.
+For help, see `our FAQ page`_.

 Important: Make your script executable (non-Visual Studio Code only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~